amancalledkidd/FlavourFinders/README.md

-# Recipe Generator
+# Team: FlavourFinder
-Recipe Generator is a WebApp that will generate recipe for user based on the available ingredients as their input & other provided requirements.
+The team has created a recipe generator webapp that will generate recipe for user based on the available ingredients as their input & other provided requirements.

 ## 🤝 Our Team